Definition

 What are the components of BPMI?

-The Initiative specified such a language, Business Process Modeling Language (BPML).
-BPML is an XML-based META-language that can be used to model components of business processes in the same way that XML can be used to model components of business data.
+The model further defines two private setups, which are specific to the individual partners involved and can be described in any executable language.
+The Initiative specified such a language, as Business Process Modeling Language (BPML).
+BPML is an XML-based meta language that can be used to model components of business processes in the same way that XML can be used to model components of business data.

 An associated query language, Business Process Query Language (BPQL) was developed by Initiative members as a standard management interface that can be used to deploy and execute defined business processes.

 Both BPML and BPQL are open specifications.
-The OMG continues to develop and promote open standards specific to particular e-business needs.
+OMG continues to develop and promote open standards specific to particular e-business needs.

-The five basic steps of the business process management lifecycle
+The five basic steps of the business process management lifecycle.

 BPMI and the OMG

-This was last updated in October 2021
+This was last updated in December 2023

 Continue Reading About Business Process Management Initiative (BPMI)